News/Stories | Homeowners | Video | Photos | HELP NOW

 Lambi - This is our self-sustaining community located in Gressier, near the epicenter of the earthquake and not far from Port-au-Prince, we have partnered with Grace International to form a Covenant Partner called Grace Fuller Center for Housing.
 At the Lambi site, we have 7 acres of land and plans to build 28 duplexes.
 In addition to housing, we plan to provide water, sanitation, job opportunities and civic space.
 The project to create this self-sustaining community as a model for the country has several partners, including Grace International, Lott Carey and the American Baptist Mission Collaboration.
 As soon as these 28 duplexes are complete, we plan to start work on a new site not far away.

-Croix-des-Bouquets - In this community just east of Port-au-Prince, we are buliding small, economical homes in partnership with Homes from the Heart, whose founder Michael Bonderer also has partnered with us to build Fuller Center homes in San Luis Talpa, El Salvador, one of our most successful international operations.
+Croix-des-Bouquets - In this community just east of Port-au-Prince, we are buliding small, economical homes in partnership with Homes from the Heart, whose founder Michael Bonderer also has built homes in El Salvador and neighboring countries.
 Bonderer said the homes are usually about 16 feet-by-16 feet, depending upon the sizes of the lots, which varies.
 "The recipients of these homes really like them, but they're not fancy," he said.
 "But they're shelter and a secure house for people to live in.
 That's what we originally promised, and that's what we are doing."

 We are moving forward with the important work of making decent housing a reality for the Haitian families who have endured so much, yet retain such great love and joy.